oliverjgoldstein/MolADT-Bayes-Haskell/README.md

 ## What the Program Does

 The `chemalgprog` executable parses the sample benzene molecule (`molecules/benzene.sdf`) to showcase structural validation, then loads `molecules/water.sdf` as the test molecule for the regression.
 Coefficients are inferred from the training set `logp/DB1.sdf`, the logP of water is predicted from these coefficients, and predicted versus observed values for all molecules in `logp/DB2.sdf` are printed.
-The `parse-molecules` example demonstrates parsing and validating multiple SDF files.
+The additional `serialize-molecule` example demonstrates persisting molecules via the façade API.

+See [`docs/getting-started.md`](docs/getting-started.md) for a guided tour of the façade, including details on how each example uses the curated modules.